-Second Offense: Referral resulting in 5 days alternative classroom, possible police contact, referral to the student counselor referral to the student counselor referral to the student counselor
+Second Offense: Referral resulting in 5 days alternative classroom, possible police contact, referral to the student counselor

 Third Offense: Referral resulting in 3 days out-of-school suspension, possible police contact,

 Fourth Offense: Referral resulting in 5 days out-of-school suspension, possible police contact, prohibited.
 These items will be confiscated.